ethz-asl/grid_map_geo/README.md

 ros2 run --prefix 'gdb -ex run --args' grid_map_geo map_publisher --ros-args --params-file config/sargans_color_over_srtm1.yaml
 ```

-These datasets are different sizes, different resultions, and use different datums.
+These datasets are different sizes, different resolutions, and use different datums.

 Either of these ways of launching cause a floating point crash in `grid_map::getIndexFromLinearIndex`.
 This limitation may be addressed in a future version.